1. Preparing your environment for Smart Proxy installation

 3.2.
 Enabling remote execution

-Use this procedure to enable remote execution on your Smart Proxy server.
-To learn more about remote execution, see Configuring and Setting Up Remote Jobs in Managing hosts.
+Use this procedure to enable remote execution on your Smart Proxy.

 Prerequisites